Registration

 Vice President’s List

-A Vice President’s List will be compiled at the end of each academic term to recognize outstanding student achievement at Clark College.
-To qualify for the list, a student must earn at least twelve (12) credits/units and a GPA of 3.75 or higher.
-A notation will be made on the student's transcript under the term in which the student received the honor.
+The Vice President's List is compiled at the end of each academic quarter to recognize outstanding student achievement at Clark College.
+In order to qualify for the list, a student must earn at least twelve (12) credits of graded course work and a grade point average (GPA) of 3.75 or higher.